Copyright © 2011, 2012, 2013, 2014 FullWave, LLC. All rights

 We have always felt that an analog meter is the best display device for RF power measurements.
 While numerical displays can give you more resolution, nothing comes close to an analog meter for giving you the most information at a single glance, especially if the analog meter is a crossneedle meter.
 Of course, in order to not take a step backwards compared to a conventional analog meter, the meter needs to have a real time analog display as does the MB-1.

-Recently, some comments were made on the Internet regarding MB-1's ability to work reliably with tuning pulsers compared to the other popular digital power meters.
+Recently, some comments were made on the Internet regarding MB-1's superior ability to work with tuning pulsers compared to the other popular digital power meters.
 The website of one of the popular digital meters suggests that the problem encountered when using a pulser with their meter is due to the overshoot of pulsers, and the RF power meter's measurement samples being out of sync with the pulses generated by the pulsers, and suggests that one work around is to place an old analog meter in series with their meter and use the analog meter when adjusting your Amp.
 Obviously, we don't think that's a practical solution.
 Why not get the advantages of the most flexible RF power meter on the market including a real time crossneedle analog display?

 Since we are talking

 about pulsers here, instructions from the popular pulsers invariably

 When you tune your Amp to produce maximum average power with a pulser, it is almost